Deer-Spangle/faexport/lib/faexport/views/docs.md

 ### 400 Bad Request

-You probably sent an incorrect parameter.
+You probably sent an incorrect parameter or didn't include a valid login cookie.
 Check the error returned for more information.

+### 401 Unauthorized

+The login cookie you provided didn't not provide access to a users page.
+This is most likely due to an unauthorized or old cookie.

 ### 404 Not Found